PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation, and `git diff --check` pass.
 The orchestrator shrank from 931 to 864 lines.
 No model conversion, corpus run, or inference was performed.

+The two CF Pool-neighbor corrections now live in one indexed policy helper.
+The exact constant-Pad→channel-last MaxPool→permuted-Conv path restores a CF target and returns an explicit short-circuit preserving the former `continue`;
+the CF Pool→local-response-normalization path repairs its static target and allows the ordered scan to proceed.
+Synthetic fixtures cover both result contracts, and the single-owner gate passes with 2 tests.
+Scoped Ruff, syntax validation, and `git diff --check` pass.
+The orchestrator shrank from 864 to 758 lines.
+No model conversion, corpus run, or inference was performed.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-